influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 * Data type: integer
 * The series cardinality values are estimates, based on [HyperLogLog++ (HLL++)](https://github.com/influxdata/influxdb/blob/master/pkg/estimator/hll/hll.go).
 The numbers returned by the estimates when there are thousands or millions of measurements or series should be accurate within a relatively small margin of error.
 * Examples
-  * "Series Cardinality By Database metric" in [InfluxDB OSS Stats](/platform/monitoring/dashboard-oss-monitoring#series-cardinality-by-database) and [InfluxDB Enterprise Stats](/platform/monitoring/dashboard-enterprise-monitoring#series-cardinality-by-database) dashboards.
+  * "Series Cardinality By Database" metric in [InfluxDB OSS Stats](/platform/monitoring/dashboard-oss-monitoring#series-cardinality-by-database) and [InfluxDB Enterprise Stats](/platform/monitoring/dashboard-enterprise-monitoring#series-cardinality-by-database) dashboards.